brandur/sorg/content/articles/redis-cluster.md

 like Redis that do what they're supposed to, then get out of the way.

-!fig src="/assets/images/redis-cluster/sharding.jpg" caption="Your daily dose of tangentially related photography: Stone at the top of Massive Mountain in Alberta sharding into thin flakes."
+{{Figure "Your daily dose of tangentially related photography: Stone at the top of Massive Mountain in Alberta sharding into thin flakes."
+(NewImgSrcAndAlt "/assets/images/redis-cluster/sharding.jpg" "Your daily dose of tangentially related photography: Stone at the top of Massive Mountain in Alberta sharding into thin flakes.")}}

 [1] The exact number of operations per second is left
     intentionally vague.